ArndEmpting/ComfyUI_Prompt_List_Iteration_JSON/README.md

 - **Positive Prompt** (required for new prompts): The positive description of the prompt.
 - **Negative Prompt** (optional): The negative description of the prompt.
 - **Random** (boolean, default `False`): Enable random selection of prompts from the list.
+- **Sequential** (boolean, default `False`): Enable sequential selection of prompts from the list.
+Will start with prompt as in prompt name or at the beginning of the list.
+Will restart at beginning if end of list is reached.
 - **Overwrite** (boolean, default `False`): Whether to overwrite an existing prompt with the same name.
 - **Console Log** (boolean, default `False`): Prints prompt details to the console for debugging.